Welcome!

 ...
 I feel similarly about requiring affiliations and identities ...

 I have kept the requirement that applicants state their current or previous affiliations/identities to foreign entities, extending no further back than 12 months prior to the application.
 I did so as I do not believe it is hard for a person to recall where they have been - the time period specified is only asking for twelve months.
-In any case, it also provides other citizens with a general idea of who is entering the region (I know that I myself have had to look at people's citizenship applications to know more about their background - I did so for you :p )
+In any case, it also provides other citizens with a general idea of who is entering the region (I know that I myself have had to look at people's citizenship applications to know more about their background - I did so for you :P )

 Sheepshape said: